comparisonreferralssoftwareaustralia

 eReferral directories

 Some practices rely on eReferral directory services that connect GPs with specialists.
-While these platforms help GPs find where to send referrals, they are directories — not management tools.
+While these platforms help GPs find where to send referrals, they are directories, not management tools.
 Once a referral arrives at your practice, you still need a system to track it, action it, and follow up.
 There is no lifecycle tracking, no patient communication tools, no analytics on your practice’s referral performance, and no visibility into bottlenecks.
 A directory helps referrals arrive.
 It does nothing to ensure they are actioned.
+We cover this distinction in detail in eReferral directory vs referral management.

 Practice management systems (PMS)